po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/02-Stu_Lighthouse/Unsolved/audit.md

 *

-## List the Opportunities
+## Improvement Suggestions

 List possible opportunities to improve on the load time of the website.
 (Add bullet points if necessary)

 *